 Through collaboration, LiHRA aims to become the leading research alliance in the field of livestock helminth infections with a mission to develop sustainable helminth control strategies and promote their implementation by the livestock industry.
 LiHRA has 16 member organisations from 10 European countries.
 Currently, efforts are underway to invite members from other continents.
-LiHRA has had four successful meetings so far, the most recent being 25 September 2018 in Leon (Spain).
-On these meetings, members present overviews of their current research areas and discuss pathways for collaboration or new ideas to be explored.
-Contributions over the past 3 years include: update of DISCONTOOLS information for nematodes and liver fluke, response to 4 international grant calls (2 Horizon 2020 - Programme Food security and sustainable agriculture, 1 Horizon 2020 Marie-Sklodowska-Curie Action and 1 COST Action).
-The recently started COST Action COMBAR (Combatting Anthelmintic Resistance in Ruminants: www.combar-ca.eu) stems from LiHRA and in the next four next years, annual LiHRA meetings will be aligned with COMBAR meetings.
-LiHRA-members wrote 2 peer reviewed articles covering the gaps in research on the control of gastrointestinal nematodes and liver fluke in livestock for the DISCONTOOLS Supplement in Transboundary and Emerging Diseases.
-In 2018, this was accompanied by a vision paper 'Control of helminth infections in ruminants by 2030', published in Parasitology.
+LiHRA has had five successful meetings so far, the most recent being 26-27 August 2019 in Ghent (Belgium).
+In these meetings, members present overviews of their current research areas and discuss pathways for collaboration or new ideas to be explored.
+Contributions in recent years include: update of DISCONTOOLS information for nematodes and liver fluke; and response to 6 international grant calls (2 Horizon 2020 - Programme Food security and sustainable agriculture, 2 Horizon 2020 Marie-Sklodowska-Curie Action,1 COST Action, and 1 joint call FACCE ERA-GAS, ERA-NET Susan, ICT Agri).
+Of these the COST Action COMBAR was successful and runs until September 2021.
+LiHRA-members wrote a number of peer reviewed articles covering the gaps in research on the control of gastrointestinal nematodes and liver fluke in livestock as well as a vision paper for the control of helminth infections in ruminants by 2030.
+LiHRA members contributed to the development of the STAR-IDAZ helminth research road maps for diagnostics, vaccines, therapeutics and control.